pouyatavakoli/internet-speed-test/README.md

 **Installation :**

 This module does not come built-in with Python.
-To install it type the below command in the terminal.
+To install it type the below command in the terminal.(without qoates)

 " pip install speedtest-cli  "

 After installing the above package one can check if the package is installed correctly or not by doing the version check.
-The version of the package can be checked using the following command
+The version of the package can be checked using the following command (without qoates)

 " speedtest-cli --version "

 **Speedtest-cli Package :**

 Speedtest-cli is a module that is used in the command-line interface for testing internet bandwidth using speedtest.net.
-To get the speed in the megabits type the below command in the terminal.
+To get the speed in the megabits type the below command in the terminal. (without qoates)

 " speedtest-cli "

 The above command gives the speed test result is in Megabits.
-To get the result in Bytes we can use the following command.
+To get the result in Bytes we can use the following command. (without qoates)

 " speedtest-cli --bytes "

 The pictorial version of your speed test result can also be retrieved using this module.
-To do the same type the below command in the terminal.
+To do the same type the below command in the terminal. (without qoates)

 " speedtest-cli --share "

 It returns a link on which we can visit on our browser and see the graphical representation of various kinds of our internet speed.

-To print a simpler version of the speed test result containing only Ping, Download & Upload results instead of detailed output.
+To print a simpler version of the speed test result containing only Ping, Download & Upload results instead of detailed output. (without qoates)

-"speedtest-cli --simple "
+" speedtest-cli --simple "